parallelworks/ocean-parcels/README.md

 In general, I like to make images as Docker containers because they can be easily converted to Singularity.
-However, it's harder for Mac/Win users to run Singularity containers - by providing Docker containers, it's easier to ensure others can cross-check your work -> transparency.
+It's harder for Mac/Win users to run Singularity containers; by providing Docker containers, it's easier to share with others.

-## Installing Docker and Singularity
+## Installing Docker and Singularity on worker image

 I installed Docker and Singularity and converted the OceanParcels Docker container to Singularity in the